Find A Trail

 Nearby are other towering tulip trees that somehow survived the storm and still forces you to look up.
 One in particular is stands out.
 This is currently the largest tulip poplar tree in Michigan.
 Standing at 180 feet and featuring a 15-foot circumference, the tree is more than 300 years old.

 You backtrack 0.4 mile of Big Tree Loop and then head left (west) on the connector trail to West Loop.
-Within 0.5 mile (1.7 miles into the hike) you reach the first of two bridges across Dowagiac Creek.
+Within 0.5 mile (Mile 1.7) you reach the first of two bridges across Dowagiac Creek.
 On the west side of the stream West Loop makes a 1-mile loop through the forest and then heads east for the parking area along Dowagiac Creek.

 Just before returning to the trailhead you cross the creek a second time on a bridge with benches built in the center.
 Here you can sit quietly and study the trout stream in front of you.